Emil-Stampfly-He/rest-reminder/README.md

 3. If specified time passes without closing the process(es), a system popup appears to remind you to take a break.
 4. The session is logged to a file for record-keeping.
 5. Use `count` family commands to calculate your total work time in a certain period.
+6. Use `plot` commands to show your working trend.

 ## How to Use
-As described above, there are two different ways to use your Rest Reminder.
+As described above, there are three different ways to use your Rest Reminder.

 ### 1. Detecting your work